tolgee/documentation/blog/2023-07-12-angular-tutorial.md

 ### Automated Translation

 Tolgee can help you automate your translation process.
-It has a platform that integrates with machine translation services, such as Google Translate and AWS, to automatically translate your content.
+It has a platform that integrates with [machine translation services](https://tolgee.io/blog/tolgee-ai-translator) making translation almost autonomous, such as Google Translate and AWS, to automatically translate your content.
 This ensures that your translations are accurate and consistent.

 ### Simplified Translation Management